smooth-sail/smoothsail-manager/README.md

 _Expects:_

 no body.

 `aKey` ⇒ key of the attribute (an HTTP path parameter)
+> [!CAUTION]

-if an attribute is used in a rule & if you delete this attribute, all the rules that involve this attribute will be automatically deleted.
+> If an attribute is used in a rule & if you delete this attribute, all the rules that involve this attribute will be automatically deleted.

 &nbsp;